roman-milk/roman-milk.github.io/a-weird-one.md

  "Ten minutes after I got the call about you ands Wooters I got your call saying that you had to stay the weekend.
 I got suspicious and drove up there to check things out.
 I was watching your dorm when you came out with your little over- night bag, got in the Mustang and leaned over and gave the guy one scorcher of a kiss.
 I followed you to the Comfort Inn, watched you check in and then go across the street to eat.
 When you came back and went into room 116 I went up to the desk and rented room 118 and then using a glass as an amplifier on the connecting door I listened as you and the guy you were with fucked.
 You know what I heard using that glass?
 The reason that you all of a sudden wanted to do anal every time we got together

  "Our deal was that no questions would be asked about whatever went on during the week, but the weekends were mine.
 I didn't get my weekend Natasha.
 You gave it to driver of that Mustang.
 We are history Natasha and it is all on you."
-Report_Story #2